-The % Notes initially will be limited to \$ aggregate principal amount and the % Notes initially will be limited to \$ aggregate principal amount.
-The % Notes will mature on , 2005, and the % Notes will mature on , 2010.
-The Notes will be unsecured obligations of Visteon and will bear interest from , 2000 at the rates per annum set forth on the cover page of this Prospectus Supplement.
-Interest will be payable on and of each year, commencing , 2000, to the persons in whose names each such series of Notes is registered at the close of business on the 15th day preceding each such date, subject to certain exceptions.
+The 7.95% Notes initially will be limited to \$500,000,000 aggregate principal amount and the 8.25% Notes initially will be limited to \$700,000,000 aggregate principal amount.
+The 7.95% Notes will mature on August 1, 2005, and the 8.25% Notes will mature on August 1, 2010.
+The Notes will be unsecured obligations of Visteon, each series ranking pari passu with the other, and will bear interest from August 3, 2000 at the rates per annum set forth on the cover page of this Prospectus Supplement.
+Interest will be payable on February 1 and August 1 of each year, commencing February 1, 2001, to the persons in whose names each such series of Notes is registered at the close of business on the 15th day preceding each such date, subject to certain exceptions.
 Interest on the Notes will be computed on the basis of a 360-day year comprised of twelve 30-day months.

 The Notes are subject to redemption prior to maturity as and to the extent described in "- Optional Redemption" and "- Redemption for Tax Reasons" below.
+Each series of Notes also is subject to defeasance on the terms and conditions stated in the accompanying Prospectus.

-Visteon may, without the consent of the holders of the Notes of either series, issue additional notes of either series having the same ranking and the same interest rate, maturity and other terms as such series of Notes.
-Any additional notes will, together with the % Notes or % Notes, as the case may be, constitute a single series of the respective series of Notes under the Indenture.
+Visteon may, without the consent of the holders of the Notes of either series, issue additional notes of either series ranking pari passu with the Notes and with the same interest rate, maturity and other terms as such series of Notes.
+Any additional notes will, together with the 7.95% Notes or 8.25% Notes, as the case may be, constitute a single series of the respective series of Notes under the Indenture.
 No additional notes of either series may be issued if an Event of Default has occurred with respect to such series.